woodpecker-ci/woodpecker/docs/docs/20-usage/71-project-settings.md

 ### Protected

+Every build initiated by a user (not including the project owner) needs to be approved by the owner before being executed.
+This can be used if your repository is public to protect the pipeline configuration from running unauthorized changes on third-party pull requests.

 ### Trusted

 If you set your project to trusted, a pipeline step and by this the underlying containers gets access to escalated capabilities like mounting volumes.